nashville-software-school/front-end-milestones/2-orientation/workspace/DESIGN_02_PRINCIPLES.md

 1. Code for extension.
 Write code that can easily be extended in the future.
 1. Try to reduce coupling.

+# How to Plan

+## Whiteboard

+1. Start by writing down all of the features that are needed for the application.
+1. Then discuss what you think is needed to complete each feature.
+Write down those tasks.
+1. Next, determine your dependency tree.
+Draw lines between tasks to visualize the dependencies.
+1. Whichever task no depndencies, or has the least, is usually the task that you should start with.

+## Code Comments

+## Pseudocode

+# Principles

 ## Encapsulation

 Here's a very official sounding definition of encapsulation